Upcoming test dates

 When applying, please select your required date and the type of test (academic or general training) carefully as you’ll have to pay a fee if you reschedule or cancel your test.

-Note: Online applications must include a scanned copy of passport.
+Note: Online applications must include a scanned copy of your current passport.

 Paying for IELTS